ahmednafies/Fast_API_calculator/README.md

 ### Thank you note
 I know README is not the place for this
-This has been one of the best code assignments I have ever got, looks simple at the first sight but optimizing code is a fun challenge.
+This has been one of the best code assignments I have ever got, looks simple at the first sight but optimizing code is quite a challenge and super fun.
+As well, it was my first time trying `Fastapi` and `pydantic`.
 So kudos to you guys.